Andrew-S-Rosen/xtb_ase/docs/user_guide/basics.md

 ## The Calculator Results

+First and foremost, the logfile will automatically be written out as `xtb.out`, which can be investigated as you see fit.

 The `results` attribute of the calculator is a dictionary that contains all the parsed information from an `xtb` run.
 It contains the following keys:

 - `energy`: The total energy of the system in units of eV.
 This can be accessed directly via `atoms.get_potential_energy()`.